 Lucien and Alice were a wonderful and perfectly matched couple.
 In spite of his charming personality, Lucien is a tortured soul.
 Working deep undercover as a spy for the Crown, he lives a dark, rather solitary existence.
 Personally knowing someone who has done deep cover law enforcement work and having heard some of his stories, I felt that the aloneness and soul-searing intensity of Lucien's work was very realistically rendered.
 It was a fabulous contrast of dark and light, and doing things you really don't want to for the greater good.
 Lucien loved his twin, Damien, deeply, and their recent estrangement over Lucien's choice of professions has left him feeling more alone then ever.
 Yet, Lucien has always felt like he was living in his brother's shadow and never quite measuring up.
 When Alice unexpectedly shows up in Lucien's life she brings the light of her innocence and goodness into his darkened world, making his heart long for things he thought lost to him forever.
 When Lucien used trickery and manipulation to keep Alice at his country estate, I wasn't sure I would like him, but aside from that one lapse, he behaved in a gentlemanly way for the remainder of the book, which endeared him to both me and Alice.
 I thought Alice was a very well-balanced heroine.
 She was kind, caring and intuitive, understanding Lucien in a way that most people didn't, and he reciprocated in kind.
 She also had spunk and spirit, speaking her mind to both Lucien and her sister-in-law, Caro, when the circumstances warranted.
 There were a few time when Alice's spunk led her into potentially dangerous situations, but I felt like I generally understood her reasoning and that she was usually just trying to protect those she loved.
 Overall, I found Lucien and Alice to be a delightful couple who were a pleasure to read.

 The palette of secondary characters was varied and interesting.
 Lucien's rogues were charming and entertaining.
 The main villain, Claude Bardou, was irredeemably evil, bringing a dangerous menace to the story.
 There are a couple of other foreign spies, an American double-agent and a Russian woman, who added a bit of extra intrigue.
 Alice's sister-in-law, Caro, is very well-rendered as a flamboyant, self-centered woman who rarely thinks of anything but her own pleasures, and has little interest in even trying to be a good mother to her three-year-old son, Harry.
 Harry is a sweet, endearing child who charms nearly everyone with whom he comes in contact.
 In addition to these, there are a whole host of other supporting characters who for the most part play small roles, but manage to add a great deal of depth to the other characters and the narrative.
+There are even a couple of brief mentions of Lucien having met Darius Santiago (from Princess, the second of book of Gaelen Foley's Ascension Trilogy) in his undercover persona.
+This is something that I didn't pick up on until re-reading this book, because the first time around, I hadn't yet read the Ascension Trilogy.
 The most realistic and intriguing of the secondary characters though, is Lucien's identical twin brother, Damien.
 These two rogues may look alike, but their personalities are opposites, with Lucien being a charming, smooth-tongued devil and Damien being more staid, reserved and uncomfortable in social settings.
 Most interesting of all is the sympathetic portrayal of Damien as an honorable man and wounded war hero suffering from severe PTSD.
 I was so fascinated by Damien that I can hardly wait to read the next book in the series, Lord of Ice, in which he becomes the hero.

 Lord of Fire is the second book in the Knight Miscellany series.
 It is preceded by The Duke, which was another wonderful book.
 I wasn't sure that Ms. Foley would be able to equal it, but I was mistaken.
 As much as I enjoyed The Duke, I actually liked Lord of Fire slightly better.
 The remaining books in the series are Lord of Ice, Lady of Desire, Devil Takes a Bride, One Night of Sin and His Wicked Kiss.
 I love Ms. Foley's writing style, and think that she has found a great balance between descriptive prose and beautiful dialog.
 With two keepers in a row, she has definitely earned a place on my favorite authors list.
 In fact, I have already ordered a copy of Lord of Ice and will be anxiously watching for it to arrive in my mailbox, so that I can read sexy, tortured twin, Damien's story and continue this enchanting and thoroughly romantic series.